This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How to Exfoliate Without Damaging Your Skin

-One of the staples of skincare, particularly for our faces, is exfoliation.
+One of the staples of skin care, particularly for our faces, is exfoliation.
 First of all, it’s incredibly satisfying to slough away dead skin cells and be left with soft, glowing skin.
 But, as many of us have experienced, it’s possible (and also very easy) to go overboard.
 Exfoliating too much can have negative results, stripping your skin and causing it to get red and irritated, or dry out and start flaking.
 So how do we find that perfect balance between exfoliating the right amount and harming our skin?
 First, we need to get a better understanding of what exfoliating your face actually does and how it works.

 What actually happens to your skin when you exfoliate?

 Exfoliation is the process of removing the top layer of dead skin cells from your face or other parts of your body.
 By getting rid of this dead layer and exposing your healthy skin underneath, it not only clears skin cells that can trap toxins, dirt, and excess oils, but also allows any products you use to absorb deeper into your skin.
-This means that your skincare products are more effective and the cycle of new, healthy skin cells replacing old, dead skin cells is strengthened.
+This means that your skin care products are more effective and the cycle of new, healthy skin cells replacing old, dead skin cells is strengthened.

 Mechanical vs. chemical exfoliation